The psychology of why haunted houses scare us silly

 Feeling trapped

-Research has consistently shown that we need more personal space while seated than while standing, more space when we are in the corner of a room rather than in the center of it and more space in rooms with low ceilings.
+Research has consistently shown that we need more personal space while seated than while standing, more space when we are in the corner of a room rather than in the center of it, and more space in rooms with low ceilings.

 We feel uncomfortable when our personal space is violated anywhere, but especially so in situations where we feel as if escape will become difficult.

-Such feelings of discomfort are symptomatic of the fact that we are constantly – even if unconsciously—scanning our surroundings and assessing our ability to flee if it should become necessary.
+Such feelings of discomfort are symptomatic of the fact that we are constantly—even if unconsciously—scanning our surroundings and assessing our ability to flee if it should become necessary.

 Consequently, a haunted house is our worst nightmare.